lou-i0/Web-App-DevOps-Project-LO/README.md

 - Control and work subnets within the Vnet.
 - A Network Security Group to manage access to and from this application with rules on ssh and the lkubeapi server.
 - input variables include resource group name, cloud location, and vnet adress space.
-- out variables include vnet id, control and worker node id's, netwokring resoure group name, and networking security group id.
+- out variables include vnet id, control and worker node id's, networking resource group name, and networking security group id.

 ### aks-cluster
 a module has been create to set up the azure kubernetes cluster required to be set up in azure:
 - azurerm_kubernetes_cluster named aks-cluster.
 - a default_node_pool to configure said cluster.
 - and a the service principal details needed to access it.
-- variables declared for the cluster name, location, dns-prefix, the version of kuberenetes, service principal details.
+- variables declared for the cluster name, location, dns-prefix, the version of kubernetes, service principal details.
-- additionally, varibles retrieved from the output of the netwokring module for vnet control and worker node ids as well as the resource group name to use.
+- additionally, variables retrieved from the output of the networking module for vnet control and worker node ids as well as the resource group name to use.

 ## when deploying iac to azure
 something to be aware of when your build is ready - with both networking and aks-cluster modules - set up.
-Azure may need some additional assitance before you deploy it ( especially in my case, as i have another azure subscription elsewhere).
+Azure may need some additional assistance before you deploy it ( especially in my case, as i have another azure subscription elsewhere).

 ### 1. Terminal commands
-before we begin to dpleoy anything to azure , the following commands in the terminal need to be set ( i did the in terminal within the VScode terminal with my active folder open):
+before we begin to deploy anything to azure , the following commands in the terminal need to be set ( i did the in terminal within the VScode terminal with my active folder open):

 1. az login --tenant 47d4542c-f112-47f4-92c7-a838d8a5e8ef --allow-no-subscriptions
 This is so that you are logged into azure and pointing at the AICore tenant only